Click on the arrow below to listen to this story

 However, I don’t think devotionals can be considered genuine Bible “study” because no study is really involved.
 It is like piggybacking onto someone else’s study, or reading a Cliffs Note summary of a classic piece of literature.
 You get the gist of the message, but not the entire meaning.
 You know what happens chronologically, but you really don’t get a chance to know the main characters well.

 Before you think I’m being judgmental, rest assured I consider devotionals to be one of the core activities of my daily life.
 I probably receive somewhere between six or eight a day.
-For many years, devotionals were the closest I got to reading something from the Bible every day.
+For many years, the closest I got to reading the Bible came when I read a passage in a devotional.

 That all changed when a mentor encouraged me to engage in an actual systematic daily study of the Bible.
 He promised that it would open my eyes to a new understanding of God’s character, his plan for redemption, and his will for the way we are to live out our lives.

-Even though I became a Christian in 1995, 20 years later I was ashamed to admit there were still a number of books in the Bible that I had not read.
+Even though I became a Christian in 1995, 20 years later there were still a number of books in the Bible that I had not read.
 I decided to change that.

-I knew I would die eventually and go to heaven.
-I didn’t want to be walking down the street someday and bump into Amos, the author of one of the books in the Bible, who would likely ask me what I thought of his book.
+I know I will die eventually and go to heaven.
+I didn’t want to be walking down the street someday to Amos, the author of one of the books in the Bible, who might ask me what I thought of his book.
 Eternity is a long time to avoid an author.

 My mentor encouraged me to check out the many “Bible in a year” studies that are available free from Bible.com.
 I selected one that required me to read two to three chapters of the Old Testament every day, along with one Psalm, one or two verses from Proverbs, and a chapter from the New Testament.

 That sounds like a lot of reading, but I can complete it in about 20 to 25 minutes a sitting.
 I spent that much time getting angry and feeling hopeless by reading news stories every morning.
-In fact, it doesn’t take much more time to actually study the Bible than it does to really meditate on a daily devotional.
+In fact, it probably takes just a few minutes more to actually study the Bible than it does to meditate on a daily devotional.

 I began to see patterns emerge and common themes.
 I developed a better understanding of the characters I had heard about in the past.
-I could see how Jesus fit in with God’s plan to restore his creation — from the very beginning of time.
+I could see how Jesus fit in with God’s plan to restore his creation.

 The systematic reading experience has been so valuable that I plan on continuing it year after year.
-In fact, I am contemplating switching to a different version of the Bible just to get a completely new perspective when my current reading plan ends in a few months.
+In fact, I am contemplating switching to a different version of the Bible to get a completely different perspective when my current reading plan ends in a few months.

 When I engage in a thorough, systematic reading of the Bible, passages just seem to pop out of scripture and speak directly to my heart regarding my current situation or questions I have had in the past.

-The Holy Spirit has been helpful in opening my eyes in a way that it makes it harder to take verses out of context.
-Yes, I still have questions from time to time, so I write a note in the margin or on a sticky note and bring it up with my mentor or other Christians to gain their perspective.
+The Holy Spirit has been helpful in opening my eyes in a way that it is harder to take verses out of context.
+Yes, I still have questions from time to time, so I write a note in the margin and bring it up with my mentor or other Christians to gain their perspective.

 As we enter the holiday season, now is a great time to begin a systematic daily Bible study.
-By the time the new year rolls around, you will have already discovered Bible reading to be one of your favorite, most anticipated times of the day.
-You can knock off a new year’s resolution before the year begins!
+By the time the new year rolls around, you will have discovered the time to be one of your favorite, most anticipated times of the day.

 To find a study you can begin today, visit www.Bible.com.

-To start the One Year ® Bible study I have found most helpful, check out this link.
-You can access the free studies from your computer, smartphone or tablet.
+To start the One Year ® Bible study I have found most helpful, visit www.bible.com/reading-plans/60-the-one-year-bible.